Hendrix-CS/csci320/projects/webserver2.md

 Devise at least three different performance workloads using [locust.io](https://locust.io/).
 Feel free to use these [files of varying sizes]({{site.baseurl}}/projects/workloads.zip) in creating your performance workloads.

+Note that, in general, it is best to run your tests on a different machine than that which is running your server.
+Each of your workloads should represent a different type of stress on the server.

 ## Baseline